Fox-ML-infrastructure/Fox-v1-infra/LEGAL/COMMERCIAL_USE.md

 ### ❌ **NO — You do NOT need a commercial license if:**

-- You are using it for **non-commercial academic research** (see `LEGAL/SUBSCRIPTIONS.md` for full definition)
+- You are using it for **non-commercial academic research** (see `LEGAL/SUBSCRIPTIONS.md` for full definition) at a qualifying non-profit, tax-exempt educational institution
-- You are using it for **personal study or learning** (individual in personal capacity)
+- You are using it for **personal study or learning** (individual in personal capacity, NOT for business, client work, or revenue generation)
-- You are contributing to **open-source projects** (under AGPL-3.0)
+- You are contributing to **open-source projects** (under AGPL-3.0) in a non-commercial context
 - You are **not using it in production** or for commercial purposes

+**IMPORTANT EXCLUSIONS:**
+- **Sole proprietors, freelancers, and independent contractors** — Even if claimed to be "personal," any use in connection with business activity or client work requires a commercial license
+- **For-profit educational institutions** — Any use by for-profit universities, bootcamps, or training companies requires a commercial license
+- **Corporate research labs** — Research conducted by or for commercial organizations requires a commercial license, regardless of non-profit status
+- **"Experimental" or "non-revenue" business use** — Still requires a commercial license

-**Note:** Academic research conducted for, funded by, or operationally integrated into a commercial organization requires a commercial license, even if performed by students or interns.
+**Note:** Academic research conducted for, funded by, sponsored by, or operationally integrated into a commercial organization requires a commercial license, even if performed by students or interns.

+**NO FREE TRIAL FOR COMMERCIAL USE:** There is no grace period, evaluation period, or "free trial" for commercial use.
+Payment is required from the first day of commercial use.
+The 30-day evaluation period described in `LEGAL/SUPPORT_POLICY.md` is for non-commercial evaluation only.

 **See `LEGAL/SUBSCRIPTIONS.md` for complete definitions and usage scenarios.**